locomotivemtl/locomotive-boilerplate/docs/development.md

 ### `svgs`

-A wrapper around [SVG Mixer] for transforming and minifying SVG files and generating spritesheets.
+A wrapper around [SVG Mixer] and [SVGO] for transforming and minifying SVG files and generating spritesheets.

 Example: